 Your Resting Face Looks Unnatural

-A poorly administered Botox treatment can make your face appearance of look unnatural at rest.
+A poorly administered Botox treatment in San Diego can make your face appearance of look unnatural at rest.
 Your eyebrows can look pointy like Mr. Spocks from Star Trek, or they can rest low and look heavy like a cave dweller.

 If your practitioner incorrectly administers your Botox, it can lower your cheeks’ natural elevation, making you look like a chipmunk.
 And, if your “expert” injects too much Botox around your mouth, it can cause temporary droopiness.